gabrielhase/Etna/README.md

 The relevant code for the grading are in the folders:
   - js
-  - js-sebastian
   - data
   - css
   - img
   - etna-screencast.m4v
   - index.html
   - scrapers
+  - sebastian

 These folders/files are sufficient to run the code locally using the simple python server as described in the project spec.
-Since I (Gabriel) worked with coffeescript we separated the javascript into the two folders js and js-sebastian in order to make sure that no javascript files are accidentally overwritten by the coffeescript compiler.
+Sebastian was working on a tripadvisor map application, but couldn't get it to a form that would have made sense within the story in time for the due date.
+So we decided to leave this visualization out of the story.
+For completeness the code is still submitted in the folder "sebastian".

-The whole map part of the visualization is written in coffeescript.
+The whole visualization is written in coffeescript.
 If you want to see the respective source refer to the folder "coffee".
 At the end of this readme I am describing my pipeline setup for coffeescript development with Guard.
 This is of course optional, you can use whatever compilation method  you like.

 **Running**